dtudk/pythonsupport-page/docs/index.rst

 .. note::

-   Currently we only support students with installation problems related to Python (it self) and packages required in specific courses.
+   Currently we only support installation problems related to Python (it self) and packages required in specific courses.
-   These course are the Polytechnical Foundation courses:
+   These are the Polytechnical Foundation courses:

    - :course-base:`01001`, :course-base:`01002`, :course-base:`01003` and :course-base:`01004`
      Mathematics 1